The Hand That Signed the Paper: Background

-Author

-Helen Darville, the author of The Hand that Signed the Paper, grew up in Queensland, Australia, as the daughter of two middle-class English migrants, Harry and Grace Darville.
-She attended Redeemer Lutheran College in Rochedale.
-In 1989 Darville began her university studies at the University of Queensland, where she quickly developed a reputation as a fabulist.
-She initially introduced herself as being of upper-class Belgian or Franco-Norman descent and claimed to be a graduate of one of Brisbane's most prestigious private schools.
+Helen Darville grew up in Queensland, Australia, as the daughter of two middle-class English migrants, Harry and Grace Darville.
+She attended Redeemer Lutheran College in Rochedale, a suburb of Brisbane.
+In 1989, Darville began her university studies at the University of Queensland, where she soon developed a reputation for eccentricity, often making fanciful claims about her background.
+She initially introduced herself as being of upper-class Belgian or Franco-Norman descent and said that she was a graduate of one of Brisbane's most prestigious private schools.
 She also claimed to be a prodigious mathematician and the daughter of a Czech resistance fighter.
-Eventually, Darville settled on the story that she was the daughter of a working-class Irish mother and Ukrainian father.
+Eventually Darville settled on the story that she was the daughter of a working-class Irish mother and Ukrainian father.

-Around mid-1992 Darville began using the surname Demidenko-Darville, before adopting the surname Demidenko.
-At around the same time she began working on the manuscript for The Hand that Signed the Paper.
-The surname "Demidenko" was taken from the name of a Ukrainian participant in the massacre at Babi Yar featured in the book Babi Yar: A Document in the Form of a Novel.
-Darville's manuscript was initially written as a work of non-fiction, with its characters sharing her adopted surname Demidenko.
-An author's note claimed that the work had been written based on interviews with her supposed uncle Vitaly Demidenko.
-Darville's boyfriend at the time, Paul Gadaloff, later claimed that Darville had become obsessed with the notion of Jewish control of society and with the Jewish Bolshevism conspiracy theory.
-He also claimed that Darville had described her book as a work of oral history, telling him that her uncle Vitaly now lived in Adelaide and that he had been a guard at the Treblinka extermination camp.
-A friend of Darville's at the time, Natalie Jane Prior, later wrote that Darville had a tendency during this period to use "ugly, offensive and tiresome" language about "hook-nosed Jews and looney Zionists".

-Darville's manuscript was written amid a nationwide debate over the trials of Nazi war criminals in South Australia.
-In 1988, the Australian government had passed the War Crimes Amendment Act to allow for the prosecution of the estimated 4000–5000 war criminals who had immigrated to Australia following the Second World War.
+In mid-1992, Darville began using the surname Demidenko-Darville, before eventually adopting the surname Demidenko.
+At around the same time, she began working on the manuscript for The Hand That Signed the Paper.
+The manuscript was written amid a nationwide debate over the trials of Nazi war criminals in South Australia.
+In 1988, the Australian government had passed the War Crimes Amendment Act to allow for the prosecution of the estimated 4000–5000 war criminals who had moved to Australia following the Second World War.
 The act was controversial, with many fearing that the legislation would result in costly and socially divisive trials of elderly residents.
-Three alleged war criminals, all Eastern European men in their seventies living in South Australia, were ultimately charged—Ivan Polyukhovich, Mikolay Berezowsky and Heinrich Wagner—of whom only the first was brought to trial.
+Three alleged war criminals, all of whom were Eastern European men in their seventies living in South Australia, were ultimately charged—Ivan Polyukhovich, Mikolay Berezowsky and Heinrich Wagner—of whom only the first was brought to trial.
 Polyukhovich was found not guilty on all charges.